documentationfor yFiles for HTML 3.0.0.1

 Edge

-An edge is the representative for a relation between two nodes.
+An edge represents a relationship between two nodes.
 An edge is usually depicted as a line connecting its end nodes.
-To indicate the destination of a directed edge an arrowhead is drawn at the target end of the line.
+To indicate the destination of a directed edge, an arrowhead is drawn at the target end of the line.

-Depending on the type of diagram edges may represent different kinds of relationships.
-This is often reflected in their visual representation, e.g. by a special dash pattern or by different colors.
-It is also common to show extra text information, so-called labels to provide more information.
-In directed graphs the shape and color of the edge’s arrow heads also provides information about the type of relation.
+Depending on the type of diagram, edges may represent different kinds of relationships.
+This is often reflected in their visual representation, for example, by a special dash pattern or by different colors.
+It is also common to show extra text information, so-called labels, to provide more information.
+In directed graphs, the shape and color of the edge’s arrow heads can also provide information about the type of relation.

-Depending on the diagram type edges my be drawn as straight lines or lines with bends.
+Depending on the diagram’s type, edges may be drawn as straight lines or lines with bends.

 The topology of an edge.